 The NeXus approach to standardization is unique for a standard.
 At first NeXus asks you to store as much relevant information about your data as possible.
-In a second step NeXus then defines a standard for a certain use case of NeXus, an application definition, wherein domain specific fields for that use case are described as well as their locations within the NeXus file.
+In a second step NeXus then defines a standard for a certain use case of NeXus, an application definition, wherein domain-specific fields for that use case are described as well as their locations within the NeXus file.
 This definition is the NeXus application definition.
-Use cases can be experimental techniques like SAS, powder diffraction, processed data use cases such as tomography reconstructions or S(Q,Omega), SAS, or even administrative use cases such as archiving.
+Use cases can be experimental techniques like SAS or powder diffraction, while processed data use cases such as tomography reconstructions or S(Q,Omega), or even administrative use cases such as archiving.
 This scheme works because data in a NeXus file can be searched for.
 Thus it is trivial to ignore data which is not of interest for a particular use case.

-Another way to look at a NeXus application definition is as a contract (or use case) between file writers and file consumers about the minimum content of the file necessary to fulfil that particular contract.
+Another way to look at a NeXus application definition is as a contract between file writers and file consumers about the minimum content of the file necessary to fulfill that particular use case as well as a map of where the data should be located and its format.